GT-Technology/vinotrust-brand-system/README.md

 # VinoTrust Brand System

-VinoTrust is always one word with a capital V and a caplital T.
+VinoTrust is always one word with a capital V and a capital T.

 ## Basic service design principles
 VinoTrust aims to design services on three basic principles: